 Listen to Cash Chats, Andy’s award-winning podcast.
 Episodes every Tuesday.

 What about oil and heat pumps?

-A fund will be set up to support people who don’t get energy the traditional way.
-The will also be support for those who pay bills direct to landlords, caravan parks and similar “all-in” methods, probably through the business energy caps.
+There will also be support for those who pay bills direct to landlords, caravan parks and similar “all-in” methods, through the business energy caps.

 What about businesses?

 There will be a six-month guarantee on energy prices for businesses at the same rate for households.
 It’ll be reviewed in three months so see if it’ll continue for businesses the Prime Minister described as “most at risk”, including hospitality.